Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: Introduction

-In order to improve MEC processing performance, effective task offloading is crucial, and has received great attentions recently.
-For indivisible or highly integrated tasks, binary offloading strategies are generally adopted, where the task can only be computed locally or offloaded to the servers~\cite{ref_article5}.
+Computing offloading as one of the core techniques of the MEC has received great attention recently.
+For simple, indivisible, or highly integrated tasks, binary offloading strategies are generally adopted, and tasks can only be computed locally or all offloaded to the servers \cite{mao2016dynamic}.
+The authors in \cite{barbarossa2014communicating} formulated the binary computation offloading decision problem as a convex problem, which minimizes the transmission energy consumption under the time delay constraint.
+The computation offloading model studied in \cite{zhang2013energy} assumed that the application has to complete the computing task with a given probability within a specified time interval, for which the optimization goal is the sum of local and offloading energy consumption.
+This work concluded that offloading computing tasks to the MEC servers can be more efficient in some cases.
 In practice, offloading decisions can be more flexible.
-The computation tasks can be divided into two parts which are performed in parallel, one part is processed locally, and the other part is offloaded to the MEC servers for processing. \cite{ref_article9} studied this task offloading problem, and the offloading scheduling, latencies and the energy saving were jointly investigated by formulating it as a linear programming problem.
+The computation tasks can be divided into two parts performed in parallel: one part is processed locally, and the other is offloaded to the MEC servers for processing \cite{zhang2012offload}.
+A task-call graph model is proposed to illustrate the dependency between the terminal and MEC servers, in which decisions and latencies are investigated by the joint offloading scheduling and formulated as a linear programming problem \cite{mahmoodi2016optimal}.